Is There One True Religion?

-There is but one source that contains the requisite proofs of God’s existence: the documented Word of God.
+There is but one source that contains the requisite proofs of God’s existence: the very documented Word of God.
 We call this collection of divinely inspired writings the Bible.
 But to the average man, this most published, most translated and most widely distributed book in the world remains an enigma.
 It is subject to countless individual interpretations.
 Numerous professional theologians call the concept of its inerrancy into question.
-Hence the confusing multitude of Christian denominations, each claiming a right to understanding its truths, yet none in complete agreement.
+Hence the confusing multitude of various Christian denominations, each claiming a right to understanding its truths, yet none of them in complete agreement.

 Never was it more crucial to convey this message of prophecy to this world.
 In fact, the future of mankind depends on the continuance of the enterprise to which God gave a divine commission to preach and publish the Bible’s prophetic message to the whole world.

 That original divinely commissioned enterprise has historically been called the Church of God (Acts 20:28).
 God declared of His Church, at its inception, that it would never die (Matthew 16:18).
-Thus it must be extant today in its original Spirit-led form, under its God-given manner of government and administration (Ephesians 4:4-16), preaching the same message given it originally by God (Mark 13:10).
+Thus it must be extant today in its original Spirit-led form, under its God-gifted original manner of government and administration (Ephesians 4:4-16), preaching the same message given it originally by God (Mark 13:10).
 Otherwise, God Himself is proven a liar!
 And God, by His very nature, cannot lie (Titus 1:2; Romans 3:4).

 Simply find that church—the proven continuance of the one true Church that teaches God’s law and has the revelation of prophecy (Isaiah 8:16, 20; Revelation 19:10) and of God’s plan for the salvation of humankind (Hebrews 10:12, 26)—and you will find the answers to these burning questions about the real meaning of life!